Updated Mar 31, 2026§ For Everyday Items

 Ekster Tracker Card 2.1mm thickness compared to AirTag 8mm puck side by side

-In our testing, the card sat flush in a 6-card bifold wallet.
-No visible bulge.
-We swapped it into a slim front-pocket cardholder and a travel passport wallet with the same result.
+At a credit-card footprint, the card sits flush in a 6-card bifold wallet with no visible bulge, and fits a slim front-pocket cardholder or a travel passport wallet the same way.

 Build quality is solid.
-After 6 weeks of daily use, the glossy black surface showed minor scratches but no structural wear.
-The card flexes under pressure without cracking.
+The glossy black surface picks up minor scratches over time, but the card flexes under pressure without cracking.

 Tracking Range and Accuracy

-The Ekster Tracker Card uses Bluetooth Low Energy (BLE) for direct connections and the Apple Find My network plus Google Find My Device network for crowd-sourced location updates.
+The Ekster Tracker Card uses Bluetooth Low Energy (BLE) for direct connections and, depending on which version you buy, either the Apple Find My network or the Google Find My Device network for crowd-sourced location updates.
 No GPS chip, no cellular radio.
-This dual-network approach means both iPhone and Android users in your household can track the same card, and the combined crowd network is far larger than either platform alone.

 Bluetooth tracker range diagram showing 40 foot direct range and crowd GPS beyond

-The real tracking power comes from crowd GPS — when your wallet is out of Bluetooth range, any nearby iPhone or Android device running Find My silently relays its location to you.
-Dense city: updates every 5-15 minutes, suburbs every 30-60 minutes, rural areas with few smartphones almost nothing.
+The real tracking power comes from crowd GPS — when your wallet is out of Bluetooth range, any nearby device on your card’s network (Apple Find My or Google Find My Device) silently relays its location to you.
+Dense cities create more relay chances; rural areas with few smartphones create far fewer.

-According to Apple’s tracker detection documentation, it meets the cross-platform unwanted tracking standard.
+According to Apple’s tracker detection documentation, compatible Bluetooth trackers are covered by the cross-platform unwanted-tracking standard.

 No UWB chip means no precision finding.
 You can’t get the “getting warmer” directional arrow that AirTag 2 or SmartTag 2 offer.
 You ring it and listen.
 That’s a meaningful gap if you frequently misplace your wallet inside your own home.